 Purpose: Display a list of files, stored in Microsoft SharePoint, that are related to a specific case in LegalServer.

-Cost: $4500 one-time setup fee.
+Cost: $4500 one-time setup fee and $100 per month.
 Non-standard configurations as described below may require additional costs.
 Migrating documents to Sharepoint from your existing setup is an additional hourly cost.

 Video: Working with SharePoint